krishraghav/caaprotests-global/README.md

 - If you know someone who will be on the front lines of the protests, share a VPN subscription with them.
 Recommended services include [12VPN](https://12vpn.net/) and [ExpressVPN](https://www.expressvpn.com/)

+-

 ## 🤳🏼 Social Media

 Some tips on spreading the word on social media:

+- Take a moment to [update your digital security](https://github.com/hongkonggong/tldr-digital-security)
 - Don't post unverified information.
 - Post trigger warnings before revealing images of blood and violence.
 - Think about your audience: Do your friends really want to read seven heavily-captioned posts, or do they prefer a single post summary?